atticus-ezis/resume-builder-v2/README.md

 Takes context from user and job profiles and passes it to AI.
 Returns a Markdown text file that can be downloaded as PDF after user review.
 Creates 2 prompts with functions - one for resume and cover letter.
 After initial generation, allows a "re-prompt" with user instructions and user edit of markdown before download.

+**Note:** All generated and updated content is automatically saved as drafts to the database, allowing users to resume work later.

 ### Databases

-- `resume/cover_letter` - Stores downloaded version of cover letter + resume
+- `resume/cover_letter` - Stores draft and final versions of cover letter + resume
 - FK (user) - one-to-many relationship with user
 - FK (job) - one-to-many relationship with job